Skip to main content

 Tamarind Balls

-Popular Caribbean candy made from tamarind pulp rolled with sugar and spices.
-Tart-sweet flavor profile.
-Street vendors sell them in small bags.
-Childhood nostalgia treat.
-Some versions add hot pepper for spicy kick.
-Chewy, sticky texture.
-Natural fruit-based candy.
-Found at markets, beach vendors.
+A Caribbean candy made by rolling tamarind pulp with sugar and spices, tart and sweet at once.
+Street vendors sell them in small bags, and most Bajans grew up on them.
+Some versions add hot pepper for a kick.
+They're chewy and sticky, a fruit-based sweet you'll find at markets and from beach vendors.

 vegetarianvegangluten-free